rauf17/i230591_Centipede_Project/README.md

 2. **Gameplay**:
    - Move left and right using arrow keys.
    - Shoot bullets upward to destroy segments of the centipede.
-   - Avoid contact with the centipede or mushrooms.
+   - Avoid contact with the centipede.
 3. **Controls**:
    - **Left/Right Arrow**: Move player horizontally
    - **Up/Down Arrow**: Move player vertically